Shalyne-K/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move files starting with uppercase
+Delete all files ending with ~